Major Jacob Ruiz, is a former Marine. He began his law enforcement career in 1999 with the Hampden County Sheriff’s Department in Massachusetts.

 In 2017 Sheriff Russell Gibson promoted Ruiz to Captain.
 Later that year, he was promoted to Major over the Administrative Services Bureau.

-Major Jacob Ruiz holds degrees in Homeland Security, History and is a graduate of the Crummmer Graduate School of Business at Rollins College, with an Executive Masters in Business Administration.
+Major Jacob Ruiz holds degrees in Homeland Security, History and is a graduate of the Crummer Graduate School of Business at Rollins College, with an Executive Masters in Business Administration.
 He is a graduate of the Southern Police Institute’s Command Officers Development Course.

 Major Ruiz is an active member of the Osceola Hispanic Business Council and sits on the board of the Osceola Boys and Girls Club.